ekzhang/ekzhang.github.io/_projects/setwithfriends.md

       link and having fun!
     </p>
     <p>
-      During the design process, I learned about Firebase (a service offered by Google), so for me this became an introduction to serverless architectures, as well as an exercise in creating live interfaces.
+      During the design process, I learned about Firebase, so working on this app introduced me to serverless architectures and provided a good exercise in creating live interfaces.
 We completely overhauled the design in May and released version 2.0 in June.
-      At the time of writing (July 2020), the website has over 40000 monthly active users and 5000 games played every day.
+At the time of writing (May 2021), the website has over 40,000 monthly active users and 1.9 million games played.
     </p>
     <p class="font-weight-bold">
       Links: